 - Students must complete the following prerequisite courses with a grade of "C" or higher prior to beginning the Practical Nursing program: BIOL 2004 Human Anatomy and Physiology I, BIOL 2014 Human Anatomy and Physiology II, and NUTR 1503 Nutrition.
 Students may be enrolled in the prerequisite courses at the time of application to the Practical Nursing program.
-Only prerequisites that appear on the student's official transcript at the time of application will count toward the total points for selection. - Students must have a minimum cumulative GPA of 2.0 and be in good academic standing in order to be accepted in to the Practical Nursing program. - Students who have been suspended from UACCM for the possession or use of controlled substances, illicit drugs, or the unlawful possession and use of alcohol will be ineligible to make application to the Practical Nursing program. - Students must submit a Practical Nursing Program Application, including all documentation, by March 1 (Morrilton ONLY) for the Summer semester or October 1 (Clinton and Morrilton) for the Spring semester.
+Only prerequisites that appear on the student's official transcript at the time of application will count toward the total points for selection. - Students must have a minimum cumulative GPA of 2.0 and be in good academic standing in order to be accepted in to the Practical Nursing program. - Students who have been suspended from UACCM for the possession or use of controlled substances, illicit drugs, or the unlawful possession and use of alcohol will be ineligible to make application to the Practical Nursing program. - Students must submit a Practical Nursing Program Application, including all documentation, by March 1 for the Summer semester or October 1 for the Spring semester.
 If the deadline to submit the application falls on a Saturday, Sunday and/or holiday for which the campus is closed, the deadline will be the next business day in which the campus is open. - Students who are selected for admission into the Practical Nursing program must submit to the Division of Health Professions and Natural Sciences office current proof of tuberculosis screening and/or tuberculosis prevention.
 A mandatory information session will be held at which time information on the required background check will be given; this check must be started before the beginning of the program, and the results must be satisfactory in order to remain in the program.
-During the first semester, American Heart Healthcare Provider CPR will be taught.
 By the first day of class, students are required to provide copies of all required documentation to the Division of Health Professions and Natural Sciences office.
 Students failing to submit the required documentation within the prescribed time frame will be removed from the program.